nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    **Extensions**

 * 2a.
 The format of the details provided are incorrect.
   * 2a1.
-AddressBook shows an error message.
-  * 2a2.
-AddressBook shows what the expected format should be.
+AddressBook requests input in correct format.

     Use case resumes at step 2
 * 2b.
 The student entered has already been added.
   * 2b1.
-AddressBook shows a message that there has already been an entry for the student.
+AddressBook indicates that there has already been an entry for the student.

     Use case resumes at step 2